gazoscalvertos/Hass-Custom-Alarm/README.md

 This is very much a community project so if you wish to chip in then please do!!
 I could really use a CSS, animation, design guru to make this look amazing.
 Also please feel free to leave comments, suggestions, enhancements and fixes!!

+## Changelog

+- You can now use either homemodeignore or notathome group title for sensors that need to be ignored during home mode

 ## Installation Guide
 To get this running add the files from this repo into your home assistant configuration directory, then add the following to your configuration.yaml file: